papjah/pokecrystal16/README.md

 # 16-bit index expansion for Crystal

+This repository is a modernized and rebased version of [AX6](https://github.com/aaaaaa123456789)'s work found at https://github.com/aaaaaa123456789/pokecrystal16.
+It includes additional features such as the new `expand-item-ID` branch and the `newbox`/`item-newbox` branches.

 This repository contains a modified Pokémon Crystal game, updated to handle 16-bit indexes.
 The main goal of this project is to create a reusable system that ROM hacks can use to bring 16-bit indexes into their games.
 It is *not* within scope to create a new game, or to add additional features beyond 16-bit indexes.